xuankimtran/docs-1/pages/katalon-studio/docs/jira-integration.md

     > Notice:
     >
-    > If your test cases have already been linked to a JIRA ticket, you can not sync them again.
+    > If you have imported a test case from a JIRA ticket, you can not do it again.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/configure-jira-integration/KS-JIRA-Link-the-JIRA-issue.png" width=40% alt="Link the Jira issue">

-    Katalon opens a new test case with:
+    As the result, Katalon opens a new test case with:

     <table width="886">
     <tbody>